 Reassess your financial commitments

-In order to measure how much exactly you’ll need, start by listing unavoidable bills and monthly payments, such as your phone bill, insurance premiums, and transport costs.
-If you’ve taken up a loan with your bank, you might also want to consider requesting for a deferment on your payments.
+In order to figure out how much you’ll need exactly, start by listing unavoidable bills and monthly payments, such as your phone bill, insurance premiums, and transport costs.
+If you’ve taken up a loan with your bank, you might also want to consider requesting a deferment on your payments.
 The downside is, the interest on your loan might continue to accrue, or be paused for only a short period of time — usually three months, tops.
 That really depends on the type of loan you’re looking at, though.

 It’s also best to check your bank statement for subscription plans you may have long forgotten about or don’t use all that frequently — and cancel them.